mitchsanchez29/mitchsanchez29/README.md

 ✔ Improve reporting accuracy and business visibility

-✔ Organize data into reliable business systems
+✔ Organize business data into reliable systems

 ✔ Support finance operations with structured tracking and reporting

-✔ Build scalable workflows that grow with the business
+✔ Build efficient workflows that save time and grow with the business

 ---